dshan12/algo-trader/README.md

 ## Troubleshooting

-- **No portfolio history / empty figures** → Ensure your Alpaca keys are set and the account has history; for testing, run a backtest first.
+- **No portfolio history / empty figures** → Ensure Alpaca keys are set and the account has history; for testing, run a backtest first.
 - **SPY benchmark missing** → Install `yfinance` (see `requirements.txt`) and ensure network access.
 - **Universe too large / rate limits** → Use `tools/update_symbols.py --n 50` to keep a compact, SPY-like set.
 - **Python version** → The repo’s `.python-version` is **3.10**; use 3.10+ for best compatibility with pinned deps.